Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 Let us consider the DH graphs obtained by removing, resp. adding, an edge $xy$ to one of the DH forbidden induced subgraphs $H$ (cycles, gem, house or domino).
-It turns out that any of their split tree is a caterpillar with ternary nodes (see Figure \ref{fig:subwords_insertion}, resp.
+It turns out that the split tree of each one is a caterpillar with ternary nodes (see Figure \ref{fig:subwords_insertion}, resp.
 Figure \ref{fig:subwords_deletion}).
 Hence, they are determined by their associated words denoted $W_{H-xy}(x,y)$, resp. $W_{H+xy}(x,y)$.

-\begin{lemma} A word $W$ with extremities $x,y$ is forbidden for edge-insertion, resp. edge-deletion, if and only if it has a subword of type $W_{H-xy}(x,y)$, resp. $W_{H+xy}(x,y)$, for $H$ a distance hereditary forbidden induced subgraph. \end{lemma}
+\begin{lemma} A word $W$ with extreme-leaves $x,y$ is forbidden for edge-insertion, resp. edge-deletion, if and only if it has a $S$-subword of type $W_{H-xy}(x,y)$, resp. $W_{H+xy}(x,y)$, for $H$ a distance hereditary forbidden induced subgraph. \end{lemma}

-\begin{proof} We prove the statement for edge insertion.
-Edge deletion case is similar.
-By definition, a word $W$, whose extremities are $x$ and $y$, is forbidden for edge insertion if and only if $G_W+xy$ is not DH, i.e. $G_W+xy$ contains one of the DH forbidden induced subgraphs, say $H$, which also contains vertices $x$ and $y$ (since $G_W$ is DH).
-Now by Lemma \ref{lem:subgraph}, $H-xy$ is a connected induced subgraph of $G_W$ with vertices $x$ and $y$ if and only if $H-xy=G_{W'}$ for some subword $W'$ of $W$, that is if and only if the word $W'=W_{H-xy}(x,y)$ defined by the caterpillar split tree of $H-xy$ is a subword of $W$. \end{proof}
+\begin{proof} We prove the statement for edge-insertion.
+Edge-deletion case is similar.
+By definition, a word $W$, whose extreme-leaves are $x$ and $y$, is forbidden for edge-insertion if and only if $G_W+xy$ is not DH, i.e. $G_W+xy$ contains one of the DH forbidden induced subgraphs, say $H$, which also contains vertices $x$ and $y$ (since $G_W$ is DH).
+Now by Lemma \ref{lem:subgraph}, $H-xy$ is a connected induced subgraph of $G_W$ with vertices $x$ and $y$ if and only if $H-xy=G_{W'}$ for some $S$-subword $W'$ of $W$, that is if and only if the word $W'=W_{H-xy}(x,y)$ defined by the caterpillar split tree of $H-xy$ is a $S$-subword of $W$. \end{proof}

 For each DH forbidden induced subgraph $H$ such that $H-xy$ (resp. $H+xy$) is DH, we obtain a list of \emph{(edge-)insertion forbidden subwords}, resp. \emph{(edge-)deletion forbidden subwords}, of type $W_{H-xy}(x,y)$, resp. $W_{H+xy}(x,y)$.
 They are given by the following tables.